Your cut-out-and-keep guide to help get through the coronavirus pandemic

 Everybody, including critical workers, should avoid public transport where possible and walk, cycle or drive.
 Where trains and buses are used, social distancing guidance must be followed, including the use of facecoverings.

-Non-essential retail could open from June 1, subject to low infection rates and social distancing.
+All non-essential retail could open from June 15, subject to low infection rates and social distancing with strict guidance as follows:

+Define number of customers that can reasonably follow 2m social distancing within store and any outdoor selling areas.
+Take into account likely pinch points and busy areas.

+Encourage customers to shop alone, where possible, use hand sanitiser or handwashing facilities on entry and encourage them to avoid handling products whilst browsing.

 Weddings